 Nucky is a very permissive parental figure, as evidenced by his reaction to Teddy's pyromania.
 He gives him a little talking-to, then rewards him and sends him on his way.
-Since Nucky was the closest thing to a father that Jimmy had, it's no wonder why Jimmy became so undisciplined and violent.
+We later see how abusive his father was, making his own behavior easy to understand.

 When Chalky White is moved to Dunn Purnsley's cell in jail, the rest of the inmates stand up and tower around him in a way that seems threatening.
 The moment is presented as if Chalky has lost his privileged status and is now in physical danger from the masses.
 The air of menace continues until we learn that all of the inmates except Purnsley are actually at Chalky's beck and call.
 When they stood up on his arrival, it was actually out of respect.

-The way Angela's last appearance mirrors her last painting (courtesy of tumblr).
+The way Angela's last appearance mirrors her last painting.

-Gyp is in a lot of ways an Evil Counterpart of Chalky (this is noted explicitly in "Two Impostors" wherein Gyp tries to pull Not So Different on Chalky to gain his loyalty).
+Gyp Rosetti is in a lot of ways an Evil Counterpart of Chalky (this is noted explicitly in "Two Impostors" wherein Gyp tries to pull Not So Different on Chalky to gain his loyalty).
 Both come from "poor but honest" backgrounds and have little to nil formal education, and don't like it when people look down on them for these features.
 They're also both feared and respected by the men they work with, but dominated (literally, in Gyp's case...) by strong women at home.
-However, whereas Chalky ultimately respects education and is only involved in crime to provide a good life/social mobility for his family, Gyp loves being a gangster, and plays out his resentment by sadistically toying with other people.
+However, whereas Chalky ultimately respects education and is only involved in crime to provide a good life/social mobility for his family and the employees of his organization, Gyp loves being a gangster, and plays out his resentment by sadistically toying with other people.

 As of the end of Season 3, Eli has Nucky's respect and is closer to being his full-on partner than ever before; in contrast to Jimmy and the Commodore, both of whom are dead, Eli has, in a roundabout way, gotten exactly what he joined the conspiracy in season 2 looking for.